DivyanganaKothari/image_classification/README.md

 # Camera_Image_Classification

-Classification of images using SVM and python.
+Classification of images using SVM( model build from scartch) and python.